isasn05/Learning-Scripts/README.md

 # Learning-scripts
-Welcome to my scripting sandbox! 🧪 This repository contains all the scripts I've created while working through the Google Cybersecurity Professional Certificate.
+Welcome to my scripting sandbox! 🧪 This repository currently contains the script I've created while working through the Google Cybersecurity Professional Certificate.
 I'm learning hands-on and loving every moment—expect this collection to grow fast!

 # 🚀 What's Inside
-update_file.py
+'update_file.py'
 The first script in this repo is a tool for managing access control through IP address filtering.
 It demonstrates how to:

  - Read a list of allowed IPs from a file (allow_list.txt)